BShowen/ruby_chess/README.md

 * Custom error class
     * for easy debugging while developing
     * mainly for printing out any mistakes for the human to read during gameplay e.g. selection of the wrong piece, why a move is illegal etc.
+* Serialization
+    * You can save and load your game at anypoint.
 * TO-DO
-    * JSON Serialization for saving and resuming gameplay
     * Pawn promotion
     * En passant